Frequently Asked Questions

 How quickly can we receive the badges?

-We can print and ship your badges within two to three business days after you approve the proof and test samples and have provided the badge data and photos in a state that is ready for printing.
-Proofing and testing can be as short as two to three business days, and typically your data and photos are ready by the time of approval.
+We can print and ship your badges within two to three business days after you approve the proof and test samples and have provided the badge data and photos in a state ready for printing.
+Proofing and testing can be as short as two to three business days; your data and photos are typically uploaded and ready before proof approval.

 We can not wait five business days for ongoing badges to show up in the mail because they are used to open doors and at time clocks.
 What options do we have?